Oscillope/facebook-newsfeed/README.md

 facebook-newsfeed
 =================

 A minimalistic command line Facebook Newsfeed reader.
+I've also been working on a simple text-based UI for it.

 I started this project when Facebook completely forgot how to give me posts in chronological order, completely destroying my flow and usage of their product.
 SO I set out to make a command line Facebook Newsreader app to get around this issue and to decrease the amount of time I had to spend on their site.